Krylov Subspace Recycling For Matrix Functions: Updating the recycled subspace

-A practical implementation of rFOM$^{2}$ requires an appropriate choice of augmentation/recycle subspace $\mathcal{U}$.
-For most functions of practical interest (eg. log, sign, inverse) the singularity is at the origin.
-We thus restrict our attention to these types of functions and aim to recycle the $k$ harmonic Ritz vectors corresponding to the $k$ smallest eigenvalues of the previous matrix in the sequence.
+A practical implementation of rFOM (quad) requires an appropriate choice of the augmentation/recycled subspace $\mathcal{U}$.
+For most functions of practical interest (e.g. log, sign, inverse) the singularity is at the origin.
+We thus restrict our attention to these types of functions and aim to recycle $k$ approximate eigenvectors corresponding to the $k$ smallest eigenvalues of the previous matrix in the sequence.
+We shortly present how to obtain the Ritz approximations.